Kalanchoe: Traditional medicine

 In traditional medicine, Kalanchoe species have been used to treat ailments such as infections, rheumatism and inflammation.
 Kalanchoe extracts also have immunosuppressive effects.
 Kalanchoe pinnata has been recorded in Trinidad and Tobago as being used as a traditional treatment for hypertension.

 A variety of bufadienolide compounds have been isolated from various Kalanchoe species.
 Five different bufadienolides have been isolated from Kalanchoe daigremontiana.
 Two of these, daigremontianin and bersaldegenin 1,3,5-orthoacetate, have been shown to have a pronounced sedative effect.
 They also have the strong positive inotropic effect associated with cardiac glycosides, and with greater doses an increasing effect on the central nervous system.

 Bufadienolide compounds isolated from Kalanchoe pinnata include bryophillin A which showed strong anti-tumor promoting activity, and bersaldegenin-3-acetate and bryophillin C which were less active.
 Bryophillin C also showed insecticidal properties.

-In Popular Culture

-Kalanchoe play a major role in the Japanese anime and manga series The Yakuza's Guide to Babysitting.